 – More detailed image.

-– Cinema lenses from over a century have been designed for this format.
-So if you were to get a PL to E-Mount adapter, you’ll have many options for great cinema lenses that will work perfectly for your camera.
+– Cinema lenses have been designed for this format for over a century.
+So, if you get a PL to E-Mount adapter, you’ll have many options for great cinema lenses that will work perfectly for your camera.

 Disadvantages Of Super 35mm On The Sony A7rII